ivan2348/Midi-arduino-based-DRSSTC-interupter./README.md

 this is a repository for an Atmega 328p based Dual Resonant Solid State Tesla Coil interupter that supports a monophonic midi input from hairless midi serial connection.
+I am not that smart so if anyone could make this polyhponic, that would be cool, this is a pretty basic implemintation me and chat gpt wrote

 ## Features
 - MIDI input from USB through hairless midi.